YONEDASH/Rontgen/README.md

 ## Usage

 By default, Rontgen will search through the current working directory.
-You can specify a path to a file or directory.
+You can specify a path of a file or directory.

 ```
 Usage: ./rtg [-v] [-i] <pattern> <path>